stefanoverna/graphql8/guides/type_definitions/lists.md

 class_based_api: true
 ---

-GraphQL has _list types_ which are ordered lists containing items of other types.
-The following examples use the [GraphQL Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL).
+GraphQL8 has _list types_ which are ordered lists containing items of other types.
+The following examples use the [GraphQL8 Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL).

 Fields may return a single scalar value (eg `String`), or a _list_ of scalar values (eg, `[String]`, a list of strings):